 English at Year 10 integrates the skills of reading, writing, speaking, listening, critical thinking, working in teams and ICT into classroom activities.
 In Semester 1, students produce, study and respond to a variety of texts created for a wide range of audiences and purposes.
-They engage and explore the complex issues and themes found in their units 'Language and Literature then' and 'Language and Literature now'.
-Students continue to refine the ability to speak in a variety of formal and informal situations, making critical judgements about the most effective ways to engage an audience.
-In Semester 2, students continue to explore complex themes and issues, focusing this time on the units 'Analysing Literature' and 'Media Today'.
+They engage and explore the complex issues and themes found in their units 'Responding to Texts - Maus' and 'Responding Creatively to Texts - Macbeth'.
+In Semester 2, students continue to explore complex themes and issues in texts and in the media, focusing this time on the units 'Analysing Argument' and 'Responding to Texts - No Sugar'.
+Furthermore, students continue to refine the ability to speak in a variety of formal and informal situations, making critical judgements about the most effective ways to engage an audience.